HriddhiKulkarni/Elevator-Interface/README.md

 ## Interface review:
 ### Existing interface review with mistakes:
 Though the existing interface provides options like up and down arrow on the outer panel, that doesn't make it easier to use as only one control interface exists for two elevators

 The floor numbers are different in both elevators and it is an additional task if a user enters the wrong elevator

 ### My interface:
-The interface is easy to use and supports features for people with disabilities and claustrohobia as well
+The interface is easy to use and supports features for people with disabilities and claustrophobia as well
 ## User interaction sequence of actions:
 ### Existing elevator:
 * The user selects the up or down arrow from outside the elevator